MinneapolisStarTribune/agate-ai/README.md

 `/utils`: Various utilities relied on by the API and worker to perform critical tasks.
 This includes LLM prompts.

 `/worker`: Worker functions that actually perform the information extraction and data processing.
 They work async using [Celery](https://github.com/celery/celery).
-Most of the logic is in here.
+Most of the business logic is in here.

 ## Sample input/output